grepdisc/communitycanvases/_pages/about.md

 ---

 ## Community Canvases
-Community Canvases is a 501(c)3 nonprofit devoted to facilitating community engagement through art.
+Community Canvases is a 501(c)3 nonprofit devoted to facilitating community engagement through the arts.

 ## Contact us